README-LIST/SeyyedAmirNimaGhaebi/README.md

 ---
 ![Untitled-1](https://github.com/SeyyedAmirNimaGhaebi/SeyyedAmirNimaGhaebi/assets/124828880/be27c1bd-4043-4649-9200-2b2a917706bc)

-<a href="https://github.com/SeyyedAmirNimaGhaebi/Login-and-Signup-Ui">More details about the project</a>
+<a href="https://github.com/SeyyedAmirNimaGhaebi/Login-and-Signup-Ui">👁 More details about the project</a>

-<a href="https://github.com/SeyyedAmirNimaGhaebi/My-best-portfolios">View all portfolios ></a>
+<a href="https://github.com/SeyyedAmirNimaGhaebi/My-best-portfolios">View all portfolios >›</a>

 ---